fantastic001/blog/_posts/2017-12-24-functional-programming.markdown

 	        return create_list(l->head->next);
 	}

-If list is not empty, we simply create new list which has head of next elemen of head of our given list.
+If list is not empty, we simply create new list which has head of next element of head of our given list.
-If list is empty, behavior of tail is not defined so we will end up with segmentation fault (we will try dereferencing NULL pointer).
+If list is empty, behaviour of tail is not defined so we will end up with segmentation fault (we will try de-referencing NULL pointer).

 For debugging purposes we will make print function.